-- Under Section 402, all point-source discharges (including, but not limited to, construction-related stormwater discharges to surface waters) are regulated through the National Pollutant Discharge Elimination System program.
-Project sponsors must obtain a National Pollutant Discharge Elimination System permit from the SWRCB. - Under CWA Section 404, USACE and the USEPA regulate the discharge of dredged and fill materials into the waters of the U.S. Project sponsors must obtain a permit from USACE for discharges of dredged or fill materials into waters over which USACE determines that it will assert jurisdiction.
+- Under Section 401, a federal agency may not issue a permit or license to conduct any activity that may result in any discharge into waters of the United States unless a state where the discharge would originate issues a Section 401 water quality certification verifying compliance with existing water quality requirements or waives the certification requirement. - Under Section 402, all point-source discharges (including, but not limited to, constructionrelated stormwater discharges to surface waters) are regulated through the National Pollutant Discharge Elimination System program.
+Project sponsors must obtain a National Pollutant Discharge Elimination System permit from the SWRCB. - Under CWA Section 404, USACE and the USEPA regulate the discharge of dredged and fill materials into the waters of the U.S. Project sponsors must obtain a permit from USACE for discharges of dredged or fill materials into proposed state jurisdictional waters over which USACE determines that it will assert jurisdiction.